SnakeRobotLabCourse/Vrep2Gazebo/matlab/README.md

 ## Start the gait
 First run init.m to setup the connection to ROS / Gazebo / The RobotSnake

-Then start eg. simpleGait.m to run a gait and test the connection.
+Then start eg. perform_gait_simple.m to run a gait and test the connection.

-Use `rosshutdown` to stop everything and re-run init.m in case of problems.
+Use `rosshutdown` or cleanup.m to stop everything and re-run init.m in case of problems.